Check out Florida Tech's original Biological Sciences Film featuring Bertha the fish!

 Learn more about Dr. Swain in his Florida Tech Faculty Profile.

-Check out all the lastest updates, rosters and teams on the Florida Tech Sports website.
+Check out all the latest updates, rosters and teams on the Florida Tech Sports website.

 Established in 1971, Florida Tech's undergraduate marine biology degree program made it one of the first marine biology colleges in the United States.
 Our program has been one of the most popular and highly regarded majors at the university.
 The marine biology degree is a four-year program with broad training in biological sciences and specialization in marine topics.
 First year students are engaged in their major right away, with course study, student-faculty research opportunities and hands-on field experiences.